learn-co-curriculum/dsc-curriculum-guidelines/style_guide.md

 ### Math

 In markdown, we use LaTeX for mathematical expressions.
 Some guidelines:
+- Don't make screenshots of mathematical formulas to then be added in as .png/.jpg files.
+This makes maintenance of formulas very difficult.
 - Every mathematical expression or variable should be denoted in LaTeX-style format, even if what we are trying still makes sense when using the standard format.
 **Do**: "We define $f(x)$ a function of $x$." **Don't**: "We define f(x) a function of x."
 - Use $\dfrac{}{}$ instead of $\frac{}{}$ to get fractions that don't look ridiculously small.